Oak Herringbone Dining Table - Custom Handcrafted Pattern

 Sizes and Price

-We produce custom herringbone oak tables from 120 cm to 300 cm.
+We produce custom oak herringbone tables from 120 cm to 300 cm.
 Due to the extra processing, a herringbone top is on average 20-30% more expensive than a comparable standard oak top.
 Prices start from €950.
 Delivery time: 7-10 weeks.

 Frequently Asked Questions